-- Must be an Australian resident. - Available to new arrived migrants after 104 weeks in Australia as Australian residents, or where the person has a qualifying residence exemption. - Immediately eligible if the person has 10 years qualifying Australian residence or if the woman was widowed, divorced or separated from her partner while both her and her partner were Australian residents. - May be paid for up to 13 weeks of a temporary absence from Australia.
+- Must be an Australian resident. - Must be in Australia as an Australian resident for a continuous period of 104 weeks (not including absences), or arrived in Australia as a refugee, or has a qualifying residence exemption. - Both the woman and her partner were Australian residents when she was widowed, divorced or separated (some other exemptions may apply). - May be paid for up to 13 weeks of a temporary absence from Australia.

-- See Newstart Allowance (page 16). - Pharmaceutical Allowance may be paid.
+- See Newstart Allowance. - Pharmaceutical Allowance may be paid.
 See Chart H (page 23).